kasalehi/Lesmmills_project_dev/README.md

-## The powerpoint's draft shows the whole steps to run and create the retension model for production for lesmills.
-  * all steps clearely explained in details and well structured for non thecknical people.
+## The PowerPoint draft outlines all the steps required to build and run the retention model for production at Les Mills.
+All steps are clearly explained in detail and structured in a way that is easy for non-technical people to follow and understand.

-  * part 2 is for those thecknical people who are most familiar with pyhton programming language and concept of machin learning.
+   * Part 2 is designed for technical users who are more familiar with the Python programming language and machine learning concepts.

-## Please follow the powerpoint to recrate whole projects from scratch. remember that the project is just for guifing you to to don your own projects.
+## Please follow the PowerPoint to recreate the entire project from scratch.
+Keep in mind that this project is intended as a guide to help you develop and build your own projects.